antonaca/implementation-planner/README.md

 ## 🔧 **What does it do?**

-Implementation Planner helps you:
+This tool offers a structured way to:
 - Break down your implementation project into actionable steps
-- Document each phase of your project, including goals, tasks, responsible parties, and timelines
+- Document determinants, strategies, mechanisms, and outcomes for your implementation project
-- Track progress and update plans as your project evolves
+- Track progress and adapt plans as your project evolves
 - Reuse templates for new projects or adapt from existing plans (e.g., see the [hivprep-plan](https://github.com/antonaca/hivprep-plan) repository for an applied example)

 ## 👷 **How to Use the Implementation Planner**